 Breakfast is complimentary with generous options including breads and pastries, yogurt, fresh fruit, cereal, meats, cheese as well as juice, coffee, and tea.

 In the afternoon, the Lodge hosts a delicious wine and cheese hour in the dining lounge with a variety of cheeses, bread, crackers, nuts, and treats.

 Happy hour also includes several choices of California wines.

 Outside the Lodge, there is a welcoming front porch complete with rocking chairs to relax in.
-In the evenings, you can enjoy a fire to a backdrop of the Golden Gate Bridge.
+In the evenings, you can enjoy a fire against a backdrop of the Golden Gate Bridge.
 If you’re looking to venture around The Presidio, the Lodge offers complimentary bike use.

-There were several features of the Lodge that I loved from the slippers, seersucker robes, and extra soft and fluffy towels, and umbrellas available in the guest rooms.
+There were several features of the Lodge that I loved from the slippers, seersucker robes, extra soft and fluffy towels, and umbrellas available in the guest rooms.
 The guest rooms themselves are quite spacious.